Behavioral and Experimental Economics Cell | SSE

 Experimental Economics is a widely-used research method to explore the validity of standard economic theories.
 Results of carefully designed and scientifically conducted experiments has played a critical role in contributing to advancement mainly in development and behavioural economics.

 Symbiosis School for Economics (SSE) strives to be at the forefront of empirical and collaborative research with local and national level Government bodies as well as private organizations.
-As part of our endeavour to achieve this objective SSE has established the Centre for Experimental and Behavioral Economics.
+As part of our endeavour to achieve this objective SSE has established the Behavioral and Experimental Economics Cell.

-The Centre for Experimental and Behavioral Economics (CEBE) has been created to provide a platform to faculty and student researchers interested in investigating behavior patterns and decision-making process by conducting experimental & behavioural study.
+The Behavioral and Experimental Economics Cell (BEEC) has been created to provide a platform to faculty and student researchers interested in investigating behavior patterns and decision-making process by conducting experimental & behavioural study.
 The Centre aims to cater to the needs of students and researchers with respect to understanding concepts of Behavioral and Experimental Economics by organizing workshops as well as to enable researchers to administer experiments through training programmes mainly in laboratory experiments.
 The Centre also aspires to undertake and collaborate for research projects in the areas of consumer preferences, identity & institutional economics, public policy and development and gender economics.

 To ensure that all experiments are conducted as per international standards, the Centre has an Ethical Committee to preapprove all experimental research activity conducted here.